near/docs/docs/tutorials/test-your-smart-contracts.md

 > In your testing terminal
 > - type `yarn asp`

-Once finished, you should see passing tests that look like this:
+Once finished, you should see passing tests that look like the following:

 ![AS-pect tests for smart contract game](/docs/assets/token-contract-aspect-game-test.png)

-Now that we know our code is working as it should, we are ready to deploy our newly created smart contract with confidence to the blockchain.
+Now that we know our code is executing as intended, our newly created smart contract can be deployed with confidence to the blockchain.

 > In your terminal windows
 > - Select the first terminal tab on the left that has localhost server running